 Just make sure you can cook (with gas on a balcony) in case there’s no power.
 Same goes for water –the tap may not work where you live if the power goes out.
 In some cases, a LifeStraw may just be what the doctor ordered –they’re disposable, so buy more than one.

-All countries around the world have had less time to react or put money aside for the crisis currently unfolding because Communist China supressed it.
+All countries around the world have had less time to react or put money aside for the crisis currently unfolding because its country of origin supressed it.

 For many of us, that time would have been a luxury –maybe some people wouldn’t have boarded that plane, or put a down payment on a house, to be left with nothing for an emergency.

-Reports on CoVid-19 have been quickly distilling, and as I’ve learned by sharing this post on Reddit –anyone can debate you with alternate facts because there’s so much changing, incomplete and/or misinformation available online at this time.
+Reports on CoVid-19 have been quickly distilling, and as I’ve learned by sharing this post on Reddit in early February –anyone can debate you with alternate facts because there’s so much changing, incomplete and/or misinformation available online at this time.

 For example, I found this in Google search results, from the CDC: